Using learner voices to inform your practice ensures you are delivering the best possible service, which is responsive and relevant to student needs.

 - Controlling your own curriculum

 Learner voices are an important source of information as we work to create relevant and effective school libraries for the future.
-Librarians and schools as a whole will look both to the published research that accrues as well as to the locally collated voices to inform their planning and development as they create environments that enable deep transformational learning and the creation of new knowledge.
+Librarians and schools as a whole will look to published research as well as to the locally collated voices.
+You can use this information to help with planning and development as you create environments that enable deep transformational learning and the creation of new knowledge.